 - Open-toe foot

-Some of the built-in stitches have a simple mirror option for simple symmetry.
+Some of the built-in stitches have a mirror option for simple symmetry.
+It’s a nice convenience to have on board!

 You can make plenty of adjustments to fine tune the machine.
 Simply adjust the pressure foot dial to fit the thickness of your material.
 The balance wheel controls the needle as well as Grandma remembers from her first sewing machine.
 You can also turn on the automatic thread cutting setting.
 When this is on, it cuts the thread at the end of each stitch.
 This kind of control gives a lifetime quilter plenty of space to personalize the machine.